thomasesmith/vw-car-net-api/README.md

 ### Auth, Step 1

-For the very first of the auth requests, we're essentially be asking VW's servers to generate a log-in form for us, then snagging values out of the markup to handle the subsequent requests.
+For the very first of the auth requests, we'll essentially be asking VW's servers to generate a log-in form for us, then snagging values out of the markup to handle the subsequent requests.
 Start with:

 #### Request
 ```